newrelic/nri-flex/docs/apis/commands.md

 This Linux configuration retrieves the raw output provided by the command defined in `run`, which outputs a pair of values: the directory size, and the directory name.
 It also informs Flex that the output is horizontally formatted and has two columns as defined in `set_header`.
 Finally, it extracts the values using the regex expression defined in `split_by`, and assigns to each of the columns set in `set_header`.

+### Windows example

- A Windows configuration will follow the exact same structure.
+ A Windows configuration would follow the exact same structure:

 ```yaml
 name: winSvc